letsencrypt/website/content/en/certificates.md

 for use on your server.

 Our RSA intermediates are signed by ISRG Root X1.
-ISRG's root is widely trusted at this point, but our intermediates are still cross-signed by IdenTrust's "DST Root CA X3" (now called "TrustID X3 Root") for additional client compatibility.
+ISRG's root is widely trusted at this point, but our RSA intermediates are still cross-signed by IdenTrust's "[DST Root CA X3](https://crt.sh/?id=8395)" (now called "TrustID X3 Root") for additional client compatibility.
 The IdenTrust root has been around longer and thus has better compatibility with older devices and operating systems (e.g. Windows XP, Android 7).
 You can [download "TrustID X3 Root" from